koldbyte/Compendium/Big Data/Sqoop/cmd-arguments.md

 | Argument| Description|
 |---|---|
 |--column-family <family>                   |Sets the target column family for the import
 |--hbase-bulkload                           |Enables HBase bulk loading
 |--hbase-create-table                       |If specified, create missing HBase tables
-|--hbase-row-key <col> |Specifies which input column to use as the row key
+|--hbase-row-key <columnname>               |Specifies which input column to use as the row key
-|--hbase-table <table> |Import to <table> in HBase
+|--hbase-table <tablename>                  |Import to <tablename> in HBase

 ### HCatalog arguments